dockstore/dockstore/_docs/checker-workflows.md

 When registering a checker workflow, you need the following fields:
 * Default checker workflow path (path to main descriptor of the checker workflow)
 * Default test parameter file (if not given will copy over from original entry)
-* Descriptor type (cwl or wdl)
+* Descriptor type (CWL or WDL) when original entry is a tool

 ![Checker Workflow Register](/assets/images/docs/checker-workflow-register.png)

 Once a checker workflow has been added, you can view it by going to the info tab of the original entry.
-Where there used to be an add button, there is now the view and delete buttons.
-View will take you to your checker workflow page, and delete will remove the associated checker workflow (will not delete it from the database).
+Where there used to be an add button, there is now the view button.
+View will take you back to your checker workflow page.

 ### From the CLI
 Run the command `dockstore checker --help` to see all available checker workflow commands.